acl-301d-summer-2017/lectures/lectures/18-project-week-day-3/README.md

 # Class 18 -  Project Week: Milestone 3

-***By the end of day 3, students should have the core functionality of their application completed, in addition to doing a test deployment and beginning work on the application’s user interface and other associated components.
-It’s best to stress the importance of getting a baseline application (or test app) deployed by the end of the day, as this will help vet deployment issues prior to project presentations.***

 ## Development

 1. Start with a meeting to assess how Tuesday went, and then plan Wednesday accordingly.